SquareBracketAssociates/NewToolsInPharo/index.md

 	- citation of scientific articles should be expressed using the microdown citation e.g. `<!citation|key=Duca99a!>`,
 	- have been spellchecked with a system such as grammarly,
 	- each chapter should contain a bibfile having the same name than the main.md file,
-	- each chapter should contain a folder named figures that contains the figures of the chapter.
+	- each chapter should contain a folder named 'figures' that contains the figures of the chapter.

 This book will be published via the book-on-demand program of http://bod.fr.
 It will be published on the Bibliotheque Nationale de France and it will be available on most public platforms such as amazon.com.